Constraining the four-light quark operators in the SMEFT with multijet and VBF processes at linear level: Multijet production

 As suggested in the same reference, by employing \textsc{FeynArts} \cite{FeynArts} and \textsc{FormCalc} \cite{FormCalc} we saw that for each subprocess there are only two possible shapes for the interference differential $d\sigma^{1/\Lambda^2} / d \chi_{jj}$ cross sections at parton level: $O_{qq}^{(1)}$, $O_{qq}^{(3)}$, $O_{uu}$, $O_{dd}$ and $O_{ud}^{(8)}$ interferences with the SM generate the same trend, up to normalisations, while $O_{qu}^{(8)}$ produces the same as $O_{qd}^{(8)}$.
 The two distributions are shown in Fig. \ref{fig:dxsdChi} for the dominant channel $uu \rightarrow uu$, together with the SM one.
 Their analytical expressions can be found in Appendix \ref{app:dijet}.

 \subparagraph{Calculational details} The phase space that we consider is defined as in the CMS analysis \cite{2j_2018}: we require $\chi_{jj}<16$, $|y_\text{boost}|<1.11$ and the invariant mass of the two leading jets has to satisfy $M_{jj}>2.4$ TeV.
-The CT18 Parton Density Function (PDF) set \cite{ct18pdf} is used.
+The CT18 PDF set \cite{ct18pdf} is used.

-It is known that parton shower (PS) algorithms have problems with multijet events, as scales drop quite quickly and colour reconnection tends to spread radiation over large areas around the main interaction \cite{2j_NLO}.
+It is known that PS algorithms have problems with multijet events, as scales drop quite quickly and colour reconnection tends to spread radiation over large areas around the main interaction \cite{2j_NLO}.
 Because of this, a consistent fraction of events is lost when cuts are reapplied after PS, especially for the less-energetic SM jets.
 Even though the cross sections before the full matching and merging are not physical, it can be seen that their ratios before and after PS are similar for all the interference terms, which suggests that the events that are cut do not contain specific flavours in the final or initial states and that the kinematical differences induced by the PDF among the subprocesses do not affect the rejection rates.

 The experimentally-measured and SM total cross sections in \cite{2j_2018} are not publicly available, so we assume for both of them the values we obtain from {\sc MadGraph} for the SM at LO, and use them to rescale the normalised CMS distributions.
 These numbers can be found in Table \ref{tab:all_xsects} for the first and last of the $M_{jj}$ regions in the experimental analysis: [2.4, 3] and [6, 13] TeV.
 The experimental and SM uncertainties from CMS are also rescaled by these factors when included in the $\chi^2$ to get limits.